audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `audioTracks` | Array of [Audio Tracks](#audio-track) | The audio tracks that are being played with the playback session.
 `videoTrack` | Video Track Object or null | The video track that is being played with the playback session.
-Will be `null` if the playback session is for a book or podcast.
+It will be `null` if the playback session is for a book or podcast.
 `libraryItem` | [Library Item Expanded](#library-item-expanded) Object | The library item of the playback session.